 In all ASP sewage treatment plants, floating sludge accumulates at the top of the Clarification Chamber.
 This sludge must be periodically returned to the Aeration Chamber.
 If you do not want to manually open the valve on a monthly basis, then fit the Automatic FSR kit as this makes the process automatic.

 The Automatic FSR Kit enables the Vortex to automatically recycle the floating sludge in the Clarification Chamber back to the Aeration Chamber.

 This reduces the need for the owner to manually manage the sludge build up in the tank.

 No other ASP sewage treatment plant has this ability to manage its own sludge.

 The Automatic FSR Kit is an optional extra and not supplied as standard.
 All Vortex sewage treatment plants are manufactured assuming an Automatic FSR Kit will be fitted.
-The tank can be easily converted back to manual without the need to buy additional components.
+The tank can be easily converted back to manual without the need to buy any other components.
 It is only an additional £32 plus VAT when ordered with the plant.
-The FSR kit can also be fitted retrospecively to existing plants very easily.
+The FSR kit can also be fitted retrospectively to existing plants very easily.

 Principles of the VORTEX™ wastewater treatment plant treatment process

 The Vortex™ has an advanced sludge management system not found in any other sewage treatment plant in the UK.